infi-nl/coding-dojo-neo4j-graph-database/README.md

 Maybe you want update the properties of a node or relationship.
 You can do this by matching the pattern you want to find and using the `SET` keyword to add, remove, or update properties.
 Add the movies' tagline "Life, liberty and the pursuit of vengeance." to the "Django Unchained" movie node, using the `SET` keyword.

-We can also use `MERGE` to link an existing actor to our new movie.
+We can also use `MERGE` instead of `CREATE` to link an existing actor to our new movie.
 Create an `ACTED_IN` relationship between "Keanu Reeves" and "Django Unchained".

-note that when you use `CREATE` you can add multiple identical relationships to the same node.
+What's unique about `MERGE` is that it will create a node if doesn't exist yet, otherwise it will match (read) the existing node.
+Also note that when you use `CREATE` you can add multiple identical relationships to the same node.
+That's why we'll prefer to use `MERGE` instead of `CREATE` moving forward.

 **Delete entities**
 Foolish!
 Let's delete that relationship!